-Reflux of the duodenal contents has been reported to contribute to the development of esophageal mucosal damage and inflammation[1].
-Esophagitis after total gastrectomy has been associated with biliary and pancreatic reflux into the esophagus.
+Reflux of duodenal content contributes to the development of oesophageal mucosal damage and inflammation[1].
+Oesophagitis after total gastrectomy has been associated with biliary and pancreatic reflux into the oesophagus.

-Camostat mesilate has been reported to be a serine protease inhibitor of various proteases, especially trypsin, kallikrein and plasmin[2].
+Camostat mesilate has been reported as a serine protease inhibitor of various proteases, especially trypsin, kallikrein and plasmin[2].

-Camostat mesilate has been the mainstay of medical therapy for reflux esophagitis after total gastrectomy.
-However, camostat mesilate therapy alone may not result in complete recovery of reflux esophagitis after total gastrectomy.
+Camostat mesilate is commonly used in medical therapy for reflux oesophagitis after total gastrectomy.
+However, camostat mesilate therapy alone may not result in complete recovery of reflux oesophagitis after total gastrectomy.

-It has been reported that more than 10% of patients show a relapse of esophagitis , even if a comostat mesilate is used for maintenance therapy.
-Proton pump inhibitor (PPI) are considered the medical therapy of choice for reflux esophagitis.
-Although medications such as PPI are said to be efficacious in the treatment of reflux esophagitis, the mechanism of the curative effect of such drugs remains unclear.
+More than 10% of patients are reported to have relapses of oesophagitis, even if camostat mesilate is used for maintenance therapy.
+Proton pump inhibitors (PPIs) are considered the medical therapy of choice for reflux oesophagitis.
+Although medications such as PPIs are thought to be efficacious in the treatment of reflux oesophagitis, the mechanism of the curative effect of such drugs remains unclear.

-The purpose of this study is to clarify the effect of PPI (Rabeparazole) (Eisai, Tokyo, Japan) on reflux esophagitis.
+The purpose of this study was to clarify the effect of a PPI (rabeparazole, Eisai, Tokyo, Japan) on reflux oesophagitis.

-Material and Methods
+Materials and Methods

-Eight week old male Wistar rats weighing 200-250 g were used.
-The rats were housed four per cage under standard laboratory conditions (room temperature 22±2°c 　relative humidity 55±5% and a 12-h light/dark cycle).
-All procedures were prospectively approved by the animal care and use committee of Kinki University.
+Eight-week-old male Wistar rats, weighing 200-250 g, were used in this study.
+The rats were housed four per cage under standard laboratory conditions (room temperature 22±2°C, 　relative humidity 55±5% and a 12-h light/dark cycle).
+The animal care and use committee of Kinki University prospectively approved all procedures.

 Surgical Procedures

-They were permitted to acclimate for 2 weeks before surgery.
-Prior to surgery, animal were fasted for 24 h.
-An esophagoduodenal anastomosis was performed under general anesthesia (pentobarbital 50 mg/kg body wt intraperitoneal injection),through an upper midline incision.
-The gastroesophageal junction was ligated and the distal esophagus was transected 2 mm above the ligature.
-Moreover, the gastroduodenal junction was also ligated and the proximal duodenum was transected 3 mm distal to the pylorus.
-A total gastrectomy was performed with the removal of the entire stomach, and end-to-end anastomosis of the esophagus and duodenum.
+The rats were permitted to acclimate for 2 weeks before surgery.
+Prior to surgery, the animals were fasted for 24 h.
+An oesophagoduodenal anastomosis was performed under general anaesthesia (pentobarbital 50 mg/kg body wt, intraperitoneal injection) through an upper midline incision.
+The gastroesophageal junction was ligated, and the distal oesophagus was transected 2 mm above the ligature.
+Moreover, the gastroduodenal junction was also ligated, and the proximal duodenum was transected 3 mm distal to the pylorus.
+A total gastrectomy was performed with the removal of the entire stomach and end-to-end anastomosis of the oesophagus and duodenum.
 The abdominal incision was closed in two layers.
-5 additional rats were subjected to a sham operation and served assham group.
-The sham operation induced a midline laparotomy alone without further surgical intervention.
+In the sham group, five rats underwent a sham operation, with a midline laparotomy alone without further surgical intervention.

-Postoperatively the rats were allowed to drink water after six hours and were fed the following day.
-Feeding with a commercial chow (Oriental Co Ltd) was resumed on day 2.
+Postoperatively, the rats were allowed to drink water after 6 hours and were fed the following day.
+Feeding with commercial chow (Oriental Co Ltd) was resumed on day 2.

 Study Design and Drug Administration (Fig 1)

-7 days postoperatively, 16 operated rats with reflux esophagitis were allocated into two groups; control group (n=8) was treated with intraperitoneal injection of vehicle (physiological saline)/per day for 2 weeks ; the PPI group (n=8) was given Rabeprazole sodium (Eisai, Tokyo, Japan) by intraperitoneal injection at a dose of 30 mg/kg per day for 2 weeks.
-Sham group (n=5) was followed without any intervention and were kept on regular rat chow to obtain normal tissue.
-Fujisaki et al 3 reported that subcutaneous injection of Rabeprazole at doses of 1~30 mg/kg to rats was effective for reducing reflux esophagitis induced by ligation of both the boundary regions between the forestomach and the glandular portion, and the pylorus and the duodenum in Sprange-Dawley rats.
-Rabeprazole at a dose of 30 mg/kg inhibited reflux esophagitis induced by 10 hours of ligation.
-Therefore, we selected a sufficient dose ( 30 mg/kg/day ) of Rabeprazole against rat esophagitis in the present study.
+Seven days postoperatively, 16 operated rats with reflux oesophagitis were allocated into two groups, a control group (n=8) that was treated with intraperitoneal injection of vehicle (physiological saline)/per day for 2 weeks and a PPI group (n=8) that was given rabeprazole sodium (Eisai, Tokyo, Japan) by intraperitoneal injection at a dose of 30 mg/kg per day for 2 weeks.
+The sham group (n=5) was followed without any interventions and were kept on regular rat chow to obtain normal, control tissue.
+Fujisaki et al 3 reported that the subcutaneous injection of Rabeprazole at doses of 1~30 mg/kg to rats was effective for reducing reflux oesophagitis induced by ligation of both the boundary regions between the forestomach and the glandular portion as well as between the pylorus and the duodenum in Sprague-Dawley rats.
+Rabeprazole, at a dose of 30 mg/kg, inhibited reflux oesophagitis that had been induced by 10 hours of ligation.
+In the present study, we selected a sufficient dose ( 30 mg/kg/day ) of rabeprazole against rat oesophagitis.

 Tissue Preparation